-We know that the proprioceptors in our muscles are particularly sensitive to vibration and that it can bring about changes in muscle tone and improve awareness of small joint position.
+The proprioceptors in our muscles are particularly sensitive to vibration.
+Vibration can bring about changes in muscle tone and improve awareness of small joint position.
 One recent study found that vibration improved muscle movement by up to 60% (see link here).
-It has also been found that the benefits of vibration can continue past when the vibration ceases.
+It has also been found that the benefits of vibration can continue past when the use vibration ends.

-As an educator I am particularly interested in any benefits of using vibration tools, toys and resources for:
+At Starfish we are particularly interested in the benefits of using vibration tools, toys and resources for:

 – calming and relaxing (if a student is becoming hyper aroused or their behaviour is escalating)